-A veteran of 42 one-day internationals for New Zealand with his one test appearance coming against England at Eden Park in April 2002.
-He took six wickets in the game including those of Michael Vaughan, Nasser Hussain and Andrew Flintoff.
+Andre Adams came to Nottinghamshire in 2007 having spent two seasons at Essex and as a veteran of 42 one-day internationals for New Zealand.
+His one test appearance was against England at Eden Park in April 2002 in which he took six wickets, including those of Michael Vaughan, Nasser Hussain and Andrew Flintoff.

 Adams most memorable international performance came against the West Indies in the 2003 Cricket World Cup, when he took 4-44 and hit 35 off 24 balls to earn a vital win for the Black Caps.

 The club registered Adams as an overseas player for the 2007 season, during which he played four LV County Championship games for the club, with a six wicket haul against local rivals Derbyshire his best performance.
 Adams's West Indian parentage - he was born in Auckland to a mother from Guyana and a father from St Vincent - enabled him play under the Kolpak ruling until he left the County in 2014.